 Staff must be at their work station ready to work by 9:00 am.
 "Early Bird Campers" are received by assigned staff at 8:30 am.
 Campers begin to arrive at 9:15 am.
 Flag raising is held at 9:30 am and Flag Lowering takes place at 3:45 pm.
-Staff members may not leave campus until all buses have departed.
-Campers staying later are supervised by assigned staff.
-A schedule template showing a typical day is attached.
+Staff members may not leave campus until all buses have departed, at approximately 4:00 pm.
+All campers will follow a six period day.
+This varies a bit depending on division.
+A schedule template is shown below.